martinrenshaw/DEVCOR_study_notes/README.md

 Isolates a single system failure - bulkhead pattern Used for improved handling of timeouts - Circuit breaker pattern A network of interconnected services - Service mesh

+---
+As discussed so far, the front-end components can access the back end using the API calls.
+There are a couple of technologies that you can use for exposing the applications back end using an API.
+The most popular technology for the API, at least for web applications, is REST.
+REST is a programmatic interface that can be used on web services for providing interoperability between applications components.
+API requests may be read-only queries with no side-effects or produce modifications of the resources.

+REST APIs have become a standard for interacting with web services because of the following features:

+Lightweight: You don't need to install special libraries, compile code, or have expert skills in any programming language to use a REST-enabled web service.

+Flexible: You can use REST for simple requests or for complex operations.

+Scalable: REST requests run on the web server, so their ability to scale is entirely a function of the server's abilities.

+Platform-agnostic: Virtually any HTTP-enabled host can send REST requests and receive REST responses, whether on Windows, macOS, Linux or on a mobile device, such as a smart phone or a tablet.

+REST is based on the HTTP request-response model.
+This model uses Hypertext Transfer Protocol (HTTP or HTTPS) to send a request to a web service, which returns a response.

+The requests can be made with the following REST resource methods:

+GET

+PUT

+PATCH

+POST

+DELETE
+---

+Mediator topology contains four different architecture components, where each one has its distinct role:

+Event queue: A message queue that is used as an endpoint for events to be transported to the event mediator.

+Event mediator: Central orchestration component that receives the initial event(s) and makes organized asynchronous calls to different event channels.
+The event mediator does not contain the logic to process the initial event, it only knows which steps it must take to process it.

+Event channel: Used to pass processing events from the mediator to an event processor.
+These are usually implemented as message queues or event processors.

+Event processor: Listens on event channels and executes suitable business logic, depending on the event.
+Each event processor should be a self-contained, independent, and loosely coupled component, that performs a very specific task within the system.
+It should not rely on other components, to perform its tasks
+---

+Application Server Agent: For analyzing and monitoring code

+Machine Agent: For monitoring server utilization

+End User Agent: For performance visibility from the end user perspective
+---

+The network is insecure.

+Networking systems are diverse.

+Systems may fall under different administrative domains.

+The network introduces latency.

+The network bandwidth is limited
+---